 - Does your learning community or institution have a clear vision statement for online and blended learning?

-- How might you achieve consistency of online learning opportunities across your learning community or institution?
+- How might you achieve consistency of online and/ blended learning opportunities across your learning community or institution?

 - Should you have a shared platform and software tools for online learning?

-- Are online and face-to-face learning experiences enabling learners to apply key skills to content?
+- Are the online and face-to-face learning experiences enabling learners to apply key skills to content?